JuanjoSalvador/moc-twitter-sharing/README.md

     ExecCommand9  = F9
     ExecCommand10 = F10

-To use another key, you can modify the keyblind of `ExecCommand`.
+To use another key, you can modify the keymap file.
 This repair an issue that open Help Menu of the terminal emulator.

+###### Custom keymap

+The keymap included with this script is the same as the original MOC, but replaces access keys to `ExecCommand` by CTRL-NUM.
+For example, key for `ExecCommand1`, instead of being F1 on the keyboard, it is now CTRL-1.

+To use it:
+* Move the `custom_keymap` file to `~/.moc/`.
+* Edit your `~/.moc/config` file.
+Search for the `Keymap`variable, uncomment it, and add the path to `custom_keymap` (by default, `~/.moc/custom_keymap`).

+A detailed list of new keys:

+    ExecCommand1  = CTRL-1
+    ExecCommand2  = CTRL-2
+    ExecCommand3  = CTRL-3
+    ExecCommand4  = CTRL-4
+    ExecCommand5  = CTRL-5
+    ExecCommand6  = CTRL-6
+    ExecCommand7  = CTRL-7
+    ExecCommand8  = CTRL-8
+    ExecCommand9  = CTRL-9
+    ExecCommand10 = CTRL-0

 #### Contributions